 Tractor Man is in kindergarten and it is a very exciting and challenging time.
 He is exploring learning and finding interests but he also struggles with concentration and structure.
 This has been a concern for me but I keep reminding myself that he is simply 5.

 Yesterday I stopped at our local small town post office and ran into a friend.
-Between my feiend, the post office lady and myself a conversation started up on young kids learning.
+Between my friend, the post office lady and myself a conversation started up on young kids learning.
 My friends kids are older than my own and she has one of each.
-The post office lady was talking about her daughter who is the same age as Tractor Man and how she is already making progress on the 100 book challenge.
+The post office lady was talking about her daughter who is the same age as Tractor Man and how she is already making progress on the 100 book challenge for Kindergarten this year.

 Homeschooling, I couldn’t stop myself from comparing so I of course asked what the 100 book challenge was.
 I felt so ashamed to find out that her daughter was already reading books on her own!
 I mean great for her but all I could think was “oh crap, Tractor Man is behind for his age.
 I have failed him!”.

 That’s what we do as homeschooling parents.
 We put these huge expectations on ourselves to have “the perfect school year” but lets face it, life happens.

 In college I learned a huge lesson, probably one of the most important things to stick with me from there and my years teaching public school.
 No two children learn the same.

 Did you catch that?!?!
 Just in case let me say it again.

 So why are we trying to force them to learn the same?
 Why am I comparing Tractor Man to this little girl?
 Shouldn’t I allow him to learn at a pace that is good for him?
 I can see he is growing in understanding of his phonics lessons, he is challenged but making progress.
 For now that is enough.

 At this point my friend piped up and also reminded me of another key thing about teaching.
 Boys versus girls.
 Yup that’s right I said it.